Globe has long made high-quality longboards and cruisers, and the Blazer is one of its most well-liked and sought-after skateboards.

 Globe Blazer deck

 The Blazer immediately strikes you as being quality-made with a very pleasant and solid look and feel.
-It has a durable resin construction with a long-lasting 7-ply Canadian grade hard rock maple wood.
+It has a durable epoxy resin construction with a long-lasting 7-ply Canadian grade hard rock maple wood.

 The Globe Blazer is a classic directional cruiser shape with a stiff flex, a nice decent kicktail (4.875″ on the 26″ version) for those kick turns and curb hops, and a classic-looking diamond tail shape.

 When you look at the deck from the side, you notice a very slight camber between the trucks.
-There’s also a bit of concave but with relatively little foot lock-in – the Blazer is meant primarily for cruising.
+There’s also a bit of concave but with little foot lock-in – the Blazer is meant primarily for cruising.